loltarq/TFHIC/docs/physics.md

 # Physics background

-TFHIC predicts identified-hadron $p_T$ spectra by combining a thermal (statistical hadronization) description of yields with a blast-wave description of spectral shapes.
+TFHIC predicts identified-hadron $p_T$ spectra by combining a thermal (statistical hadronization) description of yields (using the Thermal-FIST library [1]) with a blast-wave description of spectral shapes.
 The goal is to extrapolate spectra to collision systems or centrality bins where data are sparse, using published blast-wave fits and consistent thermal assumptions.

 This document summarizes the physics motivation, modeling assumptions, and how the workflow maps to the code.